 The Lovaas Institute provides behavioural treatment utilising the principles of Applied Behaviour Analysis (ABA).

-The Lovaas Model of Applied Behavior Analysis has undergone rigorous research at UCLA under the direction of Dr. Lovaas, proving its effectiveness in treating children with autism.
-Treatment follows the procedures described by Dr. Ivar Lovaas, published along with long-term outcome data in peer-reviewed journals, and supported by additional long-term outcome research.
+The Lovaas Model of Applied Behavior Analysis underwent rigorous research at UCLA under the direction of Dr. Lovaas—and been subject to intensive clinical analysis in the 30 years since—proving its effectiveness in treating children with Autism.
+Treatment follows the procedures described by Dr. Ivar Lovaas, which has been published along with long-term outcome data in peer-reviewed journals and supported by additional long-term outcome research.

 ‘To help children with autism it is essential to focus on the earliest years of development, since this is a critically important time for early learning which powerfully affects the child’s future life course.’